 It’s important to find the balance between role stability, which people need to in order to focus, and change, which combats complacency and leads to valuable cross-pollination of ideas and perspectives.
 There is no formula for this, it comes from monitoring progress carefully and listening to people from all levels and phases of projects.
 We can’t stress enough how vital it is to be attuned to people throughout your organization.

-About us: Nottingham Spirk is a business innovation and product design firm with an unrivaled record of delivering disruptive consumer goods, medical devices, and packaging design solutions to market.
-We collaborate with Fortune 1,000 companies, funded start-ups and non-profit organizations to discover, design and execute product programs and strategic business platforms that will wow customers, grow markets and generate new revenue streams.
-Learn more about what makes us different here.
+About Us: Nottingham Spirk is a business innovation and product design firm with an unrivaled record of delivering disruptive consumer goods, medical devices, and packaging design solutions to market.
+We collaborate with Fortune 1,000 companies, funded start-ups and non-profit organizations to discover, design and execute product programs and strategic business platforms that will delight customers, grow markets and generate new revenue streams.
+Learn what your organization can gain from Nottingham Spirk's due diligence process.